Alangsam/bestLine/README.md

-# based on city, search through online bookies for odds based on user query
+# based on city, search through select
+# online bookies for odds based on user query

 ## Steps to run